axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 |case-actions-popup|

-Press the keyboard shortcut to focus on the case, and pressing Enter will open the context menu.
-You can navigate through it by pressing the shortcut again, and exit the menu by pressing Esc.
+Press the keyboard shortcut to focus on the case, then press Enter to open the context menu.
+You can navigate through it by pressing the shortcut again, or exit the menu by pressing Esc.

 Example for Case Navigation
 ^^^^^^^^^^^^^^^^

 To select a specific case, press **Alt + Q** to reach the desired case.
 To access the associated actions, press **Enter** to open the context menu.
-Navigate through the menu by pressing the shortcut repeatedly, and press **Esc** to close it.
+Navigate through the menu by pressing the shortcut repeatedly, or press **Esc** to close it.

 Browser & Keyboard Compatibility
 ^^^^^^^^^^^^^^^^